dafny-lang/dafny/docs/_includes/Types.md

 logical inconsistency.
 In general, there could be many solutions to an equation like [#eq-general] or there could be none.
 Let's consider two ways to make sure we're defining the function uniquely.

+TO BE WRITTEN - two-state functions and predicates

+TO BE WRITTEN - functions with named results

+TO BE WRITTEN - various kinds of arrow types: ~> -> -->

 ### Well-founded Functions